MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-atp-using-perf-counters.md

 ---

-*Applies to: Azure Threat Protection*
+*Applies to: Azure Advanced Threat Protection*

-# Troubleshooting ATP using the performance counters
+# Troubleshooting Azure ATP using the performance counters
-The ATP performance counters provide insight into how well each component of ATP is performing.
-The components in ATP process data sequentially, so that when there's a problem, it might cause partial dropped traffic somewhere along the chain of components.
+The Azure ATP performance counters provide insight into how well each component of Azure ATP is performing.
+The components in Azure ATP process data sequentially, so that when there's a problem, it might cause partial dropped traffic somewhere along the chain of components.
 In order to fix the problem, you have to figure out which component is backfiring and fix the problem at the beginning of the chain.
 Use the data found in the performance counters to understand how each component is functioning.
-    Refer to [ATP architecture](ata-architecture.md) to understand the flow of internal ATP components.
+    Refer to [Azure ATP architecture](ata-architecture.md) to understand the flow of internal Azure ATP components.

-**ATP component process**:
+**Azure ATP component process**:

 1. When a component reaches its maximum size, it blocks the previous component from sending more entities to it.